gnome-terminator/terminator/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Before opening an issue, please try starting terminator with an empty config file, by issuing `terminator -g /dev/null` and see if it starts normally.
+Before opening an issue, please try starting terminator with an empty config file, by issuing `terminator -u -g /dev/null` and see if it starts normally.

 If it does, and you still want to open the bug, then please attach the config file, usually found at `$HOME/.config/terminator/config` to the issue